Hierosoft/maniforge/readme.md

 ## Development

 ### marlininfo
-The marlininfo module is a Python module for modifying and deploying Configurations regardless of version.
+The marlininfo submodule is a Python module for modifying and deploying Configurations regardless of version.

 In several variable names, "C_" or "c_" refers to Configuration.h and "C_A_" or "c_a_" refers to Configuration_adv.h